PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 ### Change ASA dialog
 #### System Rule
 - ASA can be assigned only when entity has `Household` or `ASA Entity` is Yes.
-- When household is `Yes`, ASA details can't be set to the `No`.
+- ASA details is mandatory for Household/ASA Entity = Yes.
 - For Entity having ASA entity, if the entity's `Service Team` doesn't have an ASA and the entity ASA is changed from Yes to No, the system will reset the `Portfolio Details`.

 #### UX Rule
-- Shows `ASA` checkbox disable when household is Yes. on hover, shows tooltip message.
 - When the `Effective Date` of entity ASA is less than the effective date of the selected version, system shows warning message at bottom of dialog.

 ### UI Rule
 - [See Flow of ASA assign](https://drive.google.com/drive/u/0/folders/1CKcnBPDCcnS-OLMpQ2OUks5EImZG4M3A)
-- Tooltip message: `ASA is mandatory for this Entity because this entity is marked as Household`.
-[See this](https://drive.google.com/file/d/1H6scHh4O4YRJ3Xs0bfaXjGx8sKhTZsaa/view?usp=sharing)
 - Warning message: `ASA Effective Date is prior to the version's Effective Date ({Effective date of the version}).` [See this](https://drive.google.com/file/d/1ibeJMz-mZ8hVU-P8ju4jcleiEU3pAeOf/view?usp=sharing)